 For more information see our companion article Search engine optimisation beyond Blaise Pascal.

 Both Humans and Machines appreciate good Spelling and Grammar, getting these two right makes communication so much easier.
 Non native speakers will be less confused and can more easily translate an article if the spelling is correct and search engines can offer those translation in their results.
-Fortunately most modern browsers offer spelling checkers as we type so there almost is no excuse for spelling mistakes.
+Fortunately most browsers offer spelling checkers as we type so there's almost no excuse for spelling mistakes.